gnout/XFTechniques/README.md

 | XXHDPI      | 960x1600px  |      is 3 x MDPI |
 | XXXHDPI     | 1280x1920px |      is 4 x MDPI |

+## Etudes

+### Set 01 (ListViews) - Example 06 (Thread Safe Observable Collection)

+The example shows how to make an `ObservableCollection` thread safe.
+The code is taken for the article [Making ObservableCollection Thread-Safe in Xamarin.Forms](https://codetraveler.io/2019/09/11/using-observablecollection-in-a-multi-threaded-xamarin-forms-application/)

 For Reactive UI